One to one counselling is offered to help survivors come to terms with what has happened to them.

 - How to let out feelings in a way which is not damaging

-Each client will be allocated a counsellor and the aim will be that that counsellor will work with the client for as long as required.
-Some clients may feel ready to move on after a few weeks or months, others will be working with their counsellor for a year or more.
+Each client will be allocated a counsellor and the aim will be that that counsellor will work with the client for up to 12 months or more if this is deemed appropriate.

 In some cases clients may be allocated a support worker –either instead of counselling support, or to provide support whilst on the waiting list for counselling.